davidOplatka/csm148-project/main.md

 ## Problem Overview

-The goal of this project is to predict students' final exam grades based on various features and data provided in the dataset.
+The primary ojective of this project is to identify the key variables that have a significant impact on students' academic performance, as measured by their final exam grades.
+By analyzing the available dataset the team aims to develop a predictive model that can forcast students' exam scores.

+This model is valuable as it offers important implications.
+It can help student identify areas for improvement and guide their study efforts.
+It can offer educators and administrators insights on how to build a more supportive environment to enhance academic performance.

+Therefore, the team aims to find a simple yet effective solution that provides highly interpretable and actionable insights into the drivers of student success.

 ## Key Methodologies